TencentMediaLab/GME/GME Developer Manual/PlayStation4 Developer Manual/PlayStation4 SDK Project Configuration(Dynamic)_en.md

 ## SDK Import GME Dynamic Library

 ### 1. Confirm PlayStation4 Version
-First determine the version of the PlayStation4 SDK you are using, and the version of the GME PlayStation4 SampleCode is 5000.
+First determine the version of the PlayStation4 SDK you are using and the version of the GME PlayStation4 SampleCode, be sure they are matched.

 ### 2. Import SDK Files
 Import the GME header files and library functions into the directory where the project is located.